The Backend Engineer's Evolving Role

 Do This Next

-- Map your current work to the "new focus" list.
-How much time do you spend on design vs. implementation?
-If it's mostly implementation, find one project where you can own the design.
+- Map your week — How much time on design, review, alignment vs. pure implementation?
+If it's under 20% on the former, identify one project where you can own the design and have the conversation with your manager.